kalxas/rasdaman/doc/main/02_inst-guide.rst

 To stop a specific service the ``--service (core | petascope )`` option can be used.
 Since v10.0 the rasmgr port can be specified with ``-p, --port``.

+The script will use various environment variables, if they are set before it is
+executed:

+- ``RASMGR_PORT`` - the port on which rasmgr was set to listen when it was started.
+This variable will be overrided by the value of option ``--port``, if specified.
+By default if none are specified, the port is set to 7001.

+- ``RASLOGIN`` - rasdaman admin credentials which will be used for stopping rasmgr non-interactively.
+See more details on the format and how is this setting used :ref:`here <sec-rascontrol-script-use>`.
+If not set, the script defaults to using rasadmin/rasadmin credentials; see :ref:`here <sec-security-reset-passwords>` on how to change these defaults.

 Check ``-h, --help`` for all details.

+.. _executables-migrate-petascopedb:

 migrate_petascopedb.sh
 ----------------------